alsmith/multicast-relay/README.md

 to each interface rather than bailing immediately if an interface is yet to be assigned an address.

+--listen A.B.C.D for connections from the specified remote host.

+--remote A.B.C.D connections to the specified remote host.
+If either --listen or
+    --remote are specified, then one can also specify just one local interface.

+--remotePort PORT use the specified port for remote communications (default: 1900).

 --foreground stops the process forking itself off into the background.
 This flag also encourages logging to stdout as well as to the syslog.